canadaprogrammer/nextjs-intro/README.md

 ## Server Side Rendering

-- The page will render after getting data, so it's not visible until getting the data
+- The page will render after getting data, so it's not visible until getting the data.
+And the source code will have all html, so it's better for SEO.

 - Inside the function `getServerSidePros()` will only run on the server.